Asiandayboy/Vampire-Timeline/README.md

 # Vampire-Timeline

+## A Supernatural Project
-An interactive website where users can scroll to go through a timeline of the representation of vampires throughout history, up to modern-day versions.
+An interactive website where users can scroll through a timeline of the representation of vampires throughout history, up to modern-day versions in entertainment.